trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 > GET /Taxonomies/LocalAuthorityProjectsSHDF

 Returns a list of SHDF only options for `localAuthorityProjectPhase` and `localAuthorityProjectKey` in the ProjectStart request.

+### WHDWorkConductedValues

+> GET /Taxonomies/WHDWorkConductedValues

+Returns options for standalone lodgement type WHD to populate `measure.whdWorkConducted`.

+### WHDReplaceWhatMeasureValues

+> GET /Taxonomies/WHDReplaceWhatMeasureValues

+Returns options for standalone lodgement type WHD to populate `measure.whdReplaceWhatMeasure`.

+### WHDQuestions

+> GET /Taxonomies/WHDQuestions

+Returns the list of questions that must be provided for WHD standalone lodgements and the potential answer options.

+#### MeasureTypesWHD

+> GET /Taxonomies/MeasureTypesWHD

+Returns a list of WHD only options for `measure.workTypeCode` in the ProjectStart request.

 ## RdSAP Files